 An EdD is an advanced professional qualification for educational leaders.

 You're not becoming an academic researcher in education discipline.
-You're becoming an education leader who conducts research that improves educational practice.
-Your dissertation should address real educational challenges, use rigorous research methodology, and generate findings that inform education policy and practice.
+You're becoming an education leader who conducts research that improves educational practise.
+Your dissertation should address real educational challenges, use rigorous research methodology, and generate findings that inform education policy and practise.

 This positions EdDs differently from traditional PhDs in education.
 You're remaining in education leadership while advancing knowledge through research.
 Your contribution is professional while meeting scholarly standards.